Creating world-class IT labs at AIMS centres

 Three months from receipt of funding.

-African Institute for Mathematical Sciences - Next Einstein Initiative - Foundation, UK
+Charity information: African Institute for Mathematical Sciences - Next Einstein Initiative - Foundation, UK

 Few African universities offer good access to computing facilities, with modern machines and linkages between courses and computing applications.
 AIMS centres use high quality IT labs to provide students with training in modelling, programming, communication and much more.
 Accessible 24/7 to all students, with constant internet and electricity, this is a leap above most other African institutions and enables the intensive course of study followed by students.